amsaid1989/tweet-textarea-react/README.md

 }
 ```

 The `TweetTextarea` component supports all attributes that are supported by the `div` element, except for the ones that are required for the component to work.
 These are the `ref`, `contentEditable`, `onBeforeInput` and `onInput` attributes.
-If you try to pass any of these attributes, then your React app will probably not compile if you are using `Typescript`, or you attributes will be overridden if you are using `Javascript`.
+If you try to pass any of these attributes, then your React app will probably not compile if you are using `TypeScript`, or you attributes will be overridden if you are using `JavaScript`.

 The component comes with two sets of default styles applied.
 The first defines what the textarea itself looks like.
 This can be overridden by passing a custom class when using the component.